aibelbin/notes_s5/Data Science/MOD 2.md

 Obtaining a reduced form of the dataset in a way that data is much smaller in volume but still produces the same analytical result

+### Data Discretization
+This technique involves converting continuous data into discrete data by partitioning the range of possible values into intervals or bins.

 ### Compression
-If compression of data is done but restoring the data doesnt lose any information the data reduction is called lossless
+If compression of data is done but restoring the data doesnt lose any information the data reduction is called lossless Compression can be of two types
+1. Lossless
+	in lossless compression the data is compressed preserving every bit of data such that when the compression is reverted, every part of the data is saved and is not lost
+2. Lossy
+	in lossy compression, the less important part of the data is made to permanently be removed so as to improve the storage efficiency.
 ### PCA
 PCA, principle component analysis, here the original corelated variables are reduced to smaller set of variables called principal components